THE COMPLETE GUIDE TO CREDIT CARD TRAVEL TRANSFER PARTNERS

 Citi cards that earn ThankYou® points are considered flexible currency.
 Much like Chase Ultimate Rewards, these points can be transferred to multiple travel transfer partners.

-which cards have the same transfer partners:
+cards THAT SHARE THE same transfer partners:

-Let’s say that you want to book five flights on Flying Blue for your family, but you don’t have enough Chase Ultimate Rewards points.
-From the chart above you can see that you can earn points from AMEX Membership Rewards, Citi ThankYou and Capital One Venture cards and they all transfer to Flying Blue.
-Want to book that business class flight on Emirates with the on board bar?
+Want to book that business class flight on Emirates with the on-board bar?
 From the chart above you can see that all flexible points programs transfer to Emirates.
 That means it’s super easy to earn enough points for multiple people.
 This is just a couple of examples of how you can use this chart to earn miles from more than one card to transfer to a hotel or airline partner to help you book that redemption.

-FINAL POINT:
+FINAL THOUGHTS:

 Happy Travels!